anonymize2024/magma/README.md

 # Run the campaign

-you may follow the standard magma instruction to run campaign, the aflplusplus_skipdet is our prototype SkipDet.
+you may follow the standard magma instruction to run campaign, the aflplusplus_skipdet is our prototype MendelFuzz.

 We modify the captainrc and include all fuzzers in primary evaluation.